 Deutschlandstipendium

 The Deutschlandstipendium

 The Deutschlandstipendium is a scholarship program that supports students with very good academic achievements and social commitment.
-You will receive 300 euros per month for one year, from October to September, to support your studies.
+They receive 300 euros per month for one year, from October to September, to support their studies.

-The Deutschlandstipendium at Ruhr University Bochum (RUB) has been in existence since 2011.
+At Ruhr University Bochum (RUB), the Deutschlandstipendium has been in existence since 2011.
 General information on the Deutschlandstipendium can be found on the website of the Federal Ministry of Education and Research (BMBF):

+Deutschlandstipendium